 The Republic of Trinidad and Tobago is a parliamentary democracy governed by a prime minister and a bicameral legislature.
 The island of Tobago’s House of Assembly has some administrative autonomy over local matters.
-In the 2015 elections, which observers considered generally free and fair, the opposition People’s National Movement, led by Keith Rowley, defeated the ruling People’s Partnership, led by Kamla Persad-Bissessar.
+In the August 10 parliamentary elections, the ruling People’s National Movement, led by Keith Rowley, defeated the opposition United National Congress led by Kamla Persad-Bissessar.
+Local media observers considered the elections generally free and fair.

 The Ministry of National Security oversees three major divisions: police, immigration, and defense.
 Police maintain internal security.
 The defense force, which includes the coast guard, is responsible for external security but also has certain domestic security responsibilities.
-The coast guard is the main authority responsible for maritime border security in places where there are no official ports of entry.
+The coast guard is responsible for maritime border security in places where there are no official ports of entry.
 Civilian authorities maintained effective control over the security forces.
+There were reports of significant abuses by the security forces.

-The government took steps to identify, investigate, prosecute, and punish officials who committed human rights abuses, but impunity persisted.
+The government took steps to identify, investigate, prosecute, and punish officials who committed human rights abuses, but impunity persisted because of open-ended investigations and the generally slow pace of criminal judicial proceedings.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from: